irvirty/irvirty/README.md

 - ❤️ My interests are web design and programming.
 - 🔭 I'm currently working on test projects for practice.
 - 🌱 I’m currently learning JavaScript and English.
+- ⚡ Fun fact: Using CSS you can create pictures, this is called CSS Art.

 <!--
 **irvirty/irvirty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.